Data Science Project: BIOSCAN-5M

 Textual Taxonomy Labels

 Taxonomic group ranking annotations categorize organisms hierarchically based on evolutionary relationships.
-It organizes species into groups based on shared characteristics and genetic relatedness.

 Taxonomy